 until the fury has passed by.

-For behold, the LORD is coming out from his post
+For behold, the LORD is coming out from his place

 to punish the inhabitants of the earth for their iniquity,